DennisD2/mini-ng/README.md

 # How to run
 Copy war file from target directory into webapp of a tomcat installation.

+# How to run in OpenShift container

+### Set up build config
+Define a project and an application in OpenShift.
+Use the URL of this Github Repo as source repository.
+Examine the Dockerfile regarding $SWREPO.
+This URL should point to a web server with several required software archives.
+See ADD directive lines in Dockerfile for what is needed.
+You must provide the web site yourself.

+An OpenShift build then creates the builder image containing the tools required for a build.
+These include JDK 11, Maven, Node 10 and Tomcat 9.
+For no apparent reason I also added a JDK 8.

+### Set up deployment config
+The project's build is started by deploying the image.
+Check the files ```run``` and ```assemble``` for some ENV variables that need to be added to the deployment config.
+After successful build, the application is deployed and started in Tomcat.

 # Prerequisites
 Download & Install Node.js